vitodeploy/docs/docs/settings/source-controls.md

 Create an App Password on your Bitbucket account and give it repository and webhook admin permissions.

+Vito will ask for username and password to connect to Bitbucket.

+First you need to log into your Bitbucket account and navigate to [App Passwords](https://bitbucket.org/account/settings/app-passwords/) under the Personal Settings and then create a password and copy.

+The username field when connecting to Vito will be your account's username and the password will be the password you created using App Passwords.

 ## Scope

 Source controls can be created under a specific project or globally.